Guide to the Rachel Boillot photographs, 2014-2018

-Collection comprises two portfolios by documentary photographer Rachel Boillot: "Después del dia: migrant farmworkers in North Carolina," portraits of farmworkers from across the state of North Carolina, their families, and their residences, and a few shots of workers in the field; and "Silent ballad," portraits of traditional musicians and their families from the Tennessee Cumberland Mountains region, along with images of their residences, interior settings, towns, and natural landscapes.
+Collection comprises two portfolios by documentary photographer Rachel Boillot: "Después del dia: Migrant Farmworkers in North Carolina," portraits of farmworkers from across the state of North Carolina, their families, and their residences, and a few shots of workers in the field; and "Moon Shine," portraits of traditional musicians and their families from the eastern Tennessee Cumberland Mountains region, along with images of their residences, interior settings, towns, and natural landscapes.
 The "Después del dia" work forms part of the multi-artist project "Where we live: a North Carolina portrait."
-There are 88 color pigment inkjet prints in the collection as a whole, ranging in size from 23x27 to 14x19 inches.
+There are 116 color pigment inkjet prints in the collection as a whole, ranging in size from 23x27 to 14x19 inches.
 Acquired as part of the Archive of Documentary Arts at Duke University.

 - Collection Number

 - Rachel Boillot photographs